 Find the Audio Output Jack

-Projectors come with an audio out jack that is used to transfer auditory signals from a device to another.
-This is done by connecting the projector’s audio output to the external speakers’ input by wired or wireless connection.
+Projectors come with an audio out jack that is used to transfer auditory signals from one device to another.
+This is done by connecting the projector to the external speakers’ input by wired or wireless connection.
 For different types of audio output, it is important to understand the right output compatibility to get the sound.
 Normally it is located along with other ports on the panel and is labeled as well.
 It is important to ensure that it is accessible otherwise if you have not plugged into the right audio port, it can lead to damage to your equipment.

-Insert the cable into the projector and speakers:
+Insert the audio cables into the projector and speakers:

 But before carrying out the connection ensure that the devices are powered off carefully.
 As you are done with the connection, place both projector and speaker in the exact location with proper arrangements.
 Now you are ready to get the audio.